azkadev/whisper/README.md

+## NEWS

+there is someone crazy who made a repo with the same code, but did not credit my name / username

+so I stopped this library completely

 # Whisper

 Whisper adalah sebuah library opensource milik open ai yang berguna untuk mengubah / mendapatkan text dari sebuah audio